BlueBrain/NeuroMorphoVis/README.md

 + [Blender 2.78](http://download.blender.org/release/Blender2.78/): 2.78, 2.78a, 2.78b and 2.78c
 + [Blender 2.79](http://download.blender.org/release/Blender2.79/): 2.79, 2.79a, 2.79b and 2.79c

-_NeuroMorphoVis_ can be downloaded as a __binary archive within Blender__ that can be easily extracted and used without installing any further dependencies.
+_NeuroMorphoVis_ can be downloaded as a __binary archive bundled within Blender__ that can be easily extracted and used without installing any further dependencies.
 The optional dependencies are already shiped within this archive using [pip](https://pypi.org/project/pip/) on each respective operating system.

 ### Supported Platforms